ARST2032

-About
+About This Study

-Arm VA (Very Low Risk): Patients with VLR-RMS receive vincristine intravenously (IV) on day 1 of each cycle and days 8 and 15 of cycles 1, 3, 5 and 7 and dactinomycin IV over 1 – 5 minutes or over 10 – 15 minutes on day 1 of each cycle.
+• Arm VA (Very Low Risk): Patients with VLR-RMS receive vincristine intravenously (IV) on day 1 of each cycle and days 8 and 15 of cycles 1, 3, 5, and 7 and dactinomycin IV over 1 – 5 minutes or over 10 – 15 minutes on day 1 of each cycle.
 Treatment repeats every 21 days for 8 cycles in the absence of disease progression or unacceptable toxicity.

-Arm VAC/VA (Low risk): Patients with LR RMS receive vincristine IV on day 1 of each cycle and days 8 and 15 of cycles 1 – 3.
+• Arm VAC/VA (Low Risk): Patients with LR-RMS receive vincristine IV on day 1 of each cycle and days 8 and 15 of cycles 1 – 3.
 Patients also receive dactinomycin IV over 1 – 5 minutes or 10 – 15 minutes and cyclophosphamide IV over 60 minutes on day 1 of each cycle.
 Treatment repeats every 21 days for 4 cycles in the absence of disease progression or unacceptable toxicity.
 Patients then receive vincristine IV on day 1 of each cycle and days 8 and 15 of cycles 5 – 7 and dactinomycin IV over 1 – 5 minutes or over 10 – 15 minutes on day 1 of each cycle.
 Treatment repeats every 21 days for 4 cycles in the absence of disease progression or unacceptable toxicity.
 Patients may also undergo radiation therapy at cycle 5.

-Arm M: Patients receive vincristine IV on day 1 of each cycle and days 8 and 15 of cycles 2 – 4, 7 – 8, and 11 – 12 and dactinomycin IV over 1 – 5 minutes or 10 – 15 minutes on day 1 of cycles 2 – 5 and 8 – 14.
+• Arm M: Patients receive vincristine IV on day 1 of each cycle and days 8 and 15 of cycles 2 – 4, 7 – 8, and 11 – 12 and dactinomycin IV over 1 – 5 minutes or 10 – 15 minutes on day 1 of cycles 2 – 5 and 8 – 14.
 Patients also receive cyclophosphamide IV over 60 minutes on day 1 of each cycle.
 Treatment repeats every 21 days for 12 – 13 cycles in the absence of disease progression or unacceptable toxicity.
 Patients may also undergo radiation therapy at cycle 5.

 • All patients must be enrolled on APEC14B1 and consented to the Molecular Characterization Initiative (Part A) prior to enrollment and treatment on ARST2032.

-• Patients must be <= 21 years at the time of enrollment.
+• Patients must be 21 years or younger at the time of enrollment.

 • Patients must have newly diagnosed embryonal rhabdomyosarcoma